 My contempt, prior to investigation, led me astray from a tool that has become a ritual I try to practice daily today.
 Although mindfulness is a form of meditation, the implementation of this practice is not formal in nature.
 There is no instructional manual that leads us to the perfect mindfulness practice.
 Take a second to breathe, notice where your feet are planted, re-shift your focus, and restart your day.
 I promise you won’t regret it.

 Think of the outlets you use on a daily basis to charge your most precious devices.
 Electricity and energy are transferred from the outlet to the device.
-In the same way, a stress outlet is something you deliberately engage to release the energy of your stress.
+Similarly, a stress outlet is something you enjoy to manage stress better.
 Stressors vary for each person, and your healthy outlets may differ from the outlets that others utilize.

 Ever since I was a little girl, I can always remember my constant need to write when I was feeling stressed or overly emotional.
 During my many years of active addiction, I failed to recognize the stress management practices I used in my younger years.
 When I found recovery, I began to make it a goal to start writing again.
 When I am feeling overwhelmed, stressed, or anxious, my outlet is to put pen to paper and begin to release unhealthy energy.